Mixed Media

 Mixed Media Painting: Using Different Materials to Create a Special Work of Art

-Mixed media in painting primarily means playing with different colour pastes, pigments, and pencils.
-In addition to oil paints, acrylic is often used in mixed media.
+In painting mixed techniques, the focus is primarily on experimenting with various types of colour pastes, pigments, and pencils.
+In addition to oil paints, acrylics are often used in mixed media.
 However, artists also like to experiment with other techniques such as gouache, watercolour, ink, spray paint or Indian ink.
-In addition to wet or liquid colours, artists often use pencils, coloured pencils, crayons, or wax crayons for their mixed-media paintings.
+Apart from wet or liquid colours, mixed media paintings often involve the use of pencils, coloured pencils, chalk, or wax crayons.
 Each of these painting or drawing techniques has its advantages and special characteristics.
 The colours can be mixed, painted over, or applied equally next to each other.
 By combining two or more colours, the artists achieve effects that they would not be able to achieve with just one technique, for example, special colour intensity or a special surface structure.
-However, not all colours are compatible, and the order of application must be followed very carefully.
-In addition, the different pastes usually need very different times to dry and do not all adhere equally well to the same painting surface.
+However, not all colours are compatible with each other, and the order of application must be followed very carefully.
+In addition, the different pastes usually require different drying times and may adhere equally well to the same painting surface.
 Mixed media can also include works that are created as collages.
-In this case, other materials are added to the colours and incorporated into the picture, for example, sand, fabrics, paper, ash, or wax, or even newspaper cuttings or photographs.
+In such cases, materials beyond colours are incorporated into the composition, such as sand, fabrics, paper, ash, wax, or even newspaper cuttings or photographs.
 Finally, the works can be fixed with varnishes and glazes.

 Buy Pictures of Mixed Media at ars mundi